City safety & data profile

 Data Sources

 All data on this page comes from official U.S. government sources.
-Demographics and economic data from the Census Bureau American Community Survey (2022 5-year estimates).
+Population and economic data from the Census Bureau American Community Survey (2024 5-year estimates, place geography).
 Health data from the CDC PLACES program (2023).
 Hospital ratings from CMS Hospital Compare (2024).
-Data is county-level (Grays Harbor County) as the smallest consistent geographic unit across all sources.
+Climate data from NOAA.
+Education data from NCES.
+Cost of living from Bureau of Economic Analysis.
+Crime statistics, where referenced on Areazine, originate from the FBI Crime Data Explorer.
+Housing market figures referenced on Areazine come from HUD Fair Market Rents.
+Census economics and population are at place geography; some health and hospital indicators are reported at the county level (Grays Harbor County) where that is the smallest published unit.